kylezlin-hub/Renewable-PowerGrid-Risk/README.md

 # Renewable-PowerGrid-Risk
-Research the impact of increasing renewable energy on power grid variability and exploring AI-driven risk detection
+This is an independent research project that investigates the impact of increasing renewable energy on power grid variability and explores AI-driven risk detection methods.